The Wisdom of the Crowd and Higher-Order Beliefs

 \section{Extensions}

-In this section, we show how to extend the basic PMBA to ``more realistic'' settings.
-In Section \ref{sec:limited}, we show a variant of the procedure that works even if the individual agents have potentially incorrect information about the aggregate distribution of signals.
-In Section \ref{sec:guesses}, we recognize that, in practice, eliciting beliefs from agents is difficult---we show that a variant of the procedure can aggregate information if we only elicit ``simple'' information (e.g., report which state is thought more likely) from most agents, and elicit more fine-grained information from only a small number of agents.
-Both extensions are displayed for the case of $2$ states of the world.
+In this section, we show how to extend the basic PMBA to other settings.
+In Subsection~\ref{sec:guesses}, we recognize that, in practice, eliciting beliefs from agents is difficult---we show that a variant of the procedure can aggregate information if we only elicit ``simple'' information (e.g., report which state is thought more likely) from most agents, and elicit more fine-grained information from only a small number of agents.
+In Subsection~\ref{sec:IC}, we discuss how to incentivize truthful reporting.
+For expositional clarity, both extensions are displayed for the case of two states of the world.